Darren-Choo/SC1015-DataSci-AI_Python/README.md

 ## About

-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on the World Happiness Report (https://worldhappiness.report/).
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on the World Happiness Report.
 Our group was interested in Singapores happiness score of 6.4, which was the highest amongst our immediate regional neighbours.
 We wanted to abstract and utilise the important factors that affect the happiness score of a country, and use them to predict future data by training a model.